Skip Navigation

 Quebec, Manitoba, British Columbia and Ontario have significant heritage hydroelectric assets that are regulated and supply electricity to local ratepayers at below-market rates.
 Quebec, Newfoundland and Labrador, British Columbia and Manitoba are undertaking significant new hydroelectric development and Ontario is redeveloping some of its hydroelectric projects in northern Ontario and assessing the feasibility of new hydroelectric projects.

 Nuclear generation supplies a portion of the baseload requirements in Ontario and New Brunswick.
-In Ontario, work has begun on a 300 megawatt (MW) small modular nuclear reactor at the Darlington Nuclear Generation Station, and the government has announced its intent to add three more 300 MW SMRs at Darlington in the coming years.
-Pre-development studies are underway for 4,800 MW of new nuclear reactors at the Bruce Power Generating Station, and refurbishments are planned or underway for existing generators as each of the Darlington, Bruce and Pickering Nuclear Generating Stations.
-Alberta also considers nuclear generation proposals on a case-by-case basis and both the Alberta and Saskatchewan governments have expressed interest in incentivizing the use of small modular reactor technologies within the provinces.
-At the opposite end of the spectrum, Quebec closed its only nuclear power facility (but is currently assessing its revival) and British Columbia’s policy expressly excludes nuclear energy development.
+In Ontario, work has begun on a 300 megawatt (MW) small modular nuclear reactor at the Darlington Nuclear Generating Station, and the government has announced its intent to add three more 300 MW SMRs at Darlington in the coming years.
+Also in Ontario, pre-development studies are underway for 4,800 MW of new nuclear reactors at the Bruce Power Generating Station.
+Refurbishments are planned or underway for existing generators at each of the Darlington, Bruce and Pickering Nuclear Generating Stations.

 Canada also has significant natural gas and coal resources.
 As a result, natural gas-fired or coal-fired generation can be found in several Canadian provinces.
 The ability to quickly ramp up or ramp down these forms of energy supply often means that they are used to support other intermittent forms of generation, such as wind and solar.
-Alberta has recently added significant gas-fired generation to replace coal-fired generation, which was completely phased out as of June 2024.
-Ontario has also eliminated coal-fired generation, and Nova Scotia has a legislated target to eliminate coal-fired generation by 2030.

 Every province has set its own renewable energy targets and plans for how it proposes to achieve those targets.
 In most cases, this has taken the form of government support by offering long-term power purchase agreements at favourable prices to encourage renewable energy development, including through standard offer programs, requests for proposals and competitive bidding programs.